dfkaye/dfkaye-blog/content/about/_index.md

 title: "About Me"
 date: 2020-06-12T14:10:43-07:00
 lastmod: 2020-09-05T00:00:43-07:00
-description: "Some things about the dfkaye site author, David Kaye."
+description: "Some things about your dfkaye.com site author, David Kaye."
 tags:
 - "dfkaye"